uib/iam-scim/README.md

 ### User `.phoneNumbers`

 The public phone numbers associated with this account.
 The phone numbers are tagged with a type filed.
-The tag "work" used for prefered contact option.
-The tag "mobile" can be used when the mobile phone is not the prefered option.
+The tag "work" used for preferred contact option.
+The tag "mobile" can be used when the mobile phone is not the preferred option.
 The phone numbers themselves are represented in the full international format prefixed with "+" and without internal spaces or dashes.